Top 5 Accounting Tricks Every Small Business Owner Should Know

 4. Move towards automation to save time and improve accuracy.

-By consistently applying these five tricks, you will strengthen your financial management, protect your business, and position yourself for long-term success.
+By consistently applying these five strategies, you will strengthen your financial management, protect your business, and position yourself for long-term success.

 For more information about tax and compliance, visit the ATO.